-WORLD LANGUAGES Middle School Spanish Middle School Spanish introduces students to the language and cultures of Spanish speaking countries through the four basic language skills: listening comprehension, speaking, reading, and writing.
-Some of the topics covered are: 1.
-Alphabet; 2.
-Numbers; 3.
-Colors; 4.
-The calendar: days, months, seasons & weather; 5.
-Greetings, farewells & personal information; 6.
-Classroom objects; 7.
-Nouns, subjects, and pronouns; 8.
-Me gusta!
-(I like); 9.
-Verbs; 10.
-Geography, history, and culture of Spanish speaking countries.
-Sign Language 1 Students will learn basic vocabulary and grammar of American Sign Language.
+WORLD LANGUAGES Sign Language 1 Students will learn basic vocabulary and grammar of American Sign Language.
 Upon completion of this course, students will be able to exchange basic information about themselves and their families, such as their names, where they live, and their interests.
 Through out-of-class readings, in-class discussions and demonstrations, and experiences within the deaf community, students are exposed to elements of the deaf culture and community.
-Textbook: ASL Lifeprint Sign Language 2 A continuation of American Sign Language 1.
+Prerequisite: None Length: Yearlong (1 Credit) Textbook: ASL Lifeprint Sign Language 2 A continuation of American Sign Language 1.
 Topics include basic vocabulary, grammar, history, fingerspelling, numbers, terminology, and Deaf culture.
-Prerequisite: C (73%) or above in Sign Language 1.
-Textbook: ASL Lifeprint Sign Language 3 ASL 3 is a continuation of ASL 2.
+Prerequisite: C (70%) or above in Sign Language 1.
+Length: Yearlong (1 Credit) Textbook: ASL Lifeprint Sign Language 3 ASL 3 is a continuation of ASL 2.
 This course is designed to continue development of American Sign Language expressive and receptive skills, grammar, vocabulary, cultural awareness, and related terminology.
-Prerequisite: C (73%) or above in Sign Language 2.
-Textbook: ASL Lifeprint Spanish 1 Spanish I is a year-long course that introduces students to the spoken and written language of Spanish.
-The study includes daily oral drills using 60 most common verbs in any language.
+Prerequisite: C (70%) or above in Sign Language 2.
+Length: Yearlong (1 Credit) Textbook: ASL Lifeprint Spanish 1 Spanish I is a year-long course that introduces students to the spoken and written language of Spanish.
+The study includes daily oral drills using 60 of the most common verbs in any language.
 Students are challenged to practice the target language at a near native language speed.
 Students practice grammatical rules and practice conversations and readings at a beginning level in Spanish.
-Textbook: Spanish First Year, AMSCO School Publications, Inc & ULAT

-Spanish 2 Spanish II is designed to give students a review of the present tense, also covers the past tense, the imperfect tense, the future tense, and the Imperative tense.
+Prerequisite: None Length: Yearlong (1 Credit) Textbook: Spanish First Year, AMSCO School Publications, Inc & ULAT Spanish 2 Spanish II is designed to give students a review of the present tense, also covers the past tense, the imperfect tense, the future tense, and the Imperative tense.
 Students continue to practice, drill, and master the language through daily conversations, readings, memorization of Bible verses and the study of grammatical samples.
 Students read easy novels in Spanish and learn a Gospel presentation of a color bracelet.
-Prerequisite: C (73%) or above in Spanish 1.
-Textbook: Spanish Second Year, AMSCO School Publications, Inc & ULAT Spanish 3 Honors This course is designed to give students a more comprehensive understanding of the elements of the Spanish language and a view of highlights of Hispanic Culture.
+Prerequisite: C (70%) or above in Spanish 1 or approval from instructor.
+Length: Yearlong (1 Credit) Textbook: Spanish Second Year, AMSCO School Publications, Inc & ULAT

+Spanish 3 Honors This course is designed to give students a more comprehensive understanding of the elements of the Spanish language and a view of highlights of Hispanic Culture.
 The year study provides an opportunity to test and practice communication modes.
 The course will enable students to concentrate on grammatical structures.
 The course is designed to develop proficiency in speaking the language.
-Prerequisite: C (73%) or above in Spanish 2.
-Textbook: Spanish Third Year, AMSCO School Publications, Inc & ULAT Spanish 4 Honors/ AP Spanish AP Spanish Language and Culture is equivalent to an intermediate level college course in Spanish.
+Prerequisite: C (70%) or above in Spanish 2 or approval from instructor.
+Length: Yearlong (1 Credit) Textbook: Spanish Third Year, AMSCO School Publications, Inc & ULAT Spanish 4 Honors/ AP Spanish AP Spanish Language and Culture is equivalent to an intermediate level college course in Spanish.
 Students cultivate their understanding of Spanish language and culture by applying interpersonal, interpretive, and presentational modes of communication in real-life situations as they explore concepts related to family and communities, personal and public identities, beauty and aesthetics, science and technology, contemporary life, and global challenges.
-Textbook: Spanish Fourth Year, AMSCO School Publications & ULAT
+Prerequisite: A/B average in Spanish 3 Honors or approval from instructor.
+Length: Yearlong (1 Credit) Textbook: Spanish Fourth Year, AMSCO School Publications & ULAT